historic-trails/website/docs/sites/raton-pass.md

   image-url="trail-map-nps.jpg"
 %}

-As the railroad developed, Wootton declined an offer of $50,000 for his road in favor of lifetime rail passes and groceries for him and his wife.
-In 1878, the Atchison, Topeka, and Santa Fe Railroad (ATSF) beat the Denver & Rio Grande Railroad (D&RG) to the route up Raton Pass, which had space for only one rail line.
+Once the railroad arrived, Wootton declined an offer of $50,000 for his road in favor of lifetime rail passes and groceries for him and his wife.
+In 1878 the Atchison, Topeka, and Santa Fe Railroad (ATSF) beat the Denver & Rio Grande Railroad (D&RG) to the route up Raton Pass, which had space for only one rail line.
 ATSF decided to tunnel under the summit of the pass to cut down on what was already a steep and grueling climb, but in the meantime it built a temporary track over the pass to allow trains to start traveling the route in late 1878.
 This marked the end of most wagon and stagecoach traffic over Raton Pass.
 The railroad tunnel under the pass opened in September 1879.

 [^Aspen]: Aspen Evening Chronicle p-1